Edler1/UZH_CE65_Documentation/testbeam_analysis/README.md

 ```
 as appropriate for the given analysis.
 The script is run as `python3 extract_eff_res.py GAP225SQ`.

+To plot the efficiencies and resolutions the scripts provided in the `plotting_scripts` folder can be used.

 <sub>Throughout these examples _GAP225SQ_ was used, but the same holds for other chips.
 To extract efficiences and resolutions for all chips simply use `meta_extract.sh`.</sub>